-In the assessment of the US Department of Energy, the "partial drawdown...help[ed] restore stability to world oil markets during the Persian Gulf War."126 However, some critics of the SPR believe that the 1991 release came much too late and had little actual impact on global oil market dynamics.127
+In the assessment of the US Department of Energy, the "partial drawdown...help[ed] restore stability to world oil markets during the Persian Gulf War."
+However, some critics of the SPR believe that the 1991 release came much too late and had little actual impact on global oil market dynamics.
+127

 The initial oil supply shock that caught markets by surprise-and led to a doubling of oil prices in short order-occurred more than five months before the United States and its partners authorized the release of oil from the SPR.
-In response to the Iraqi invasion of Kuwait on August 2, 1990, the UN Security Council adopted an immediate trade embargo within days, resulting in a supply disruption of about 4.3 million b/d from Iraq and Kuwait combined.128 This represented a 7 percent supply loss at the time, and the 1990-1991 episode ranks among the most severe oil supply disruptions to this day.129 In addition to the physical loss of Iraqi and Kuwaiti crude from the global market, Saddam Hussein's regime also threatened to attack oilfields in Saudi Arabia shortly after the UN embargo.130 averaged \$17 in June 1990, the last month before tensions started to flare up,131 but shot up to \$34 in September and \$36 in October, before subsiding to \$27 by December 1990.
+In response to the Iraqi invasion of Kuwait on August 2, 1990, the UN Security Council adopted an immediate trade embargo within days, resulting in a supply disruption of about 4.3 million b/d from Iraq and Kuwait combined.
+This represented a 7 percent supply loss at the time, and the 1990-1991 episode ranks among the most severe oil supply disruptions to this day.
+In addition to the physical loss of Iraqi and Kuwaiti crude from the global market, Saddam Hussein's regime also threatened to attack oilfields in Saudi Arabia shortly after the UN embargo.

+Oil prices responded sharply to the geopolitical turmoil in the Persian Gulf.
+WTI prices averaged \$17 in June 1990, the last month before tensions started to flare up, but shot up to \$34 in September and \$36 in October, before subsiding to \$27 by December 1990.
 Daily spot prices occasionally surpassed \$40 as Iraq escalated its threats against Saudi Arabia throughout the crisis.
-Though the 1990 oil shock was much shorter and much less severe than the oil crises in 1973 and 1979, it nevertheless contributed to a US recession in 1990-1991132 and weakened economic activity across the OECD.133
+Though the 1990 oil shock was much shorter and much less severe than the oil crises in 1973 and 1979, it nevertheless contributed to a US recession in 1990-1991 and weakened economic activity across the OECD.